FedeClaudi/Term.jl/docs/src/live/app_intro.md

 widgets = Dict(
     :a => TextWidget("""To create an app with multiple widgets, you'll need the layout info as shown above and a `Dict` with the widgets you want your app to display.
-The keys in the `Dict` need to match the layout elemnts names.
+The keys in the `Dict` need to match the layout elements names.
 For example, to create an app showing two pieces of text.
 """; as_panel=true),
     :b => TextWidget("""